Inaugural member of the International Foundation for Online Responsibility Board of Directors (2011 to present).

 He served as the Privacy Editor for the Institute of Electrical and Electronic Engineers' Security & Privacy and is one of the founding editors of the Oxford University Press journal, International Data Privacy Law.
 He is the author of more than 150 books and articles, including The Internet and the First Amendment, Privacy in the Information Age, and Privacy in Perspective, and he appears frequently in the popular press.

 Professor Cate attended Oxford University and received his J.D. and his A.B. with Honors and Distinction from Stanford University.
 He is a Senator and Fellow (and immediate past President) of the Phi Beta Kappa Society and an elected member of the American Law Institute, and appears in the three most recent Computerworld listings of the world's "Best Privacy Advisers."
+From 2003-2014, he was director of the IU Center for Applied Cybersecurity Research, and currently serves as senior fellow.

 Protecting Privacy in Health Research: The Limits of Individual Choice, 98 CALIFORNIA LAW REVIEW 1765 (2010).